Optimistic updates

-Optimistic updates in AI Transport make user messages appear in the conversation immediately, before the server confirms.
-The client inserts messages into the tree optimistically, and when the server publishes them to the channel, the transport reconciles automatically using message ID matching.
+User messages appear in the conversation immediately, before the server confirms.
+The client inserts the message into the tree optimistically.
+When the server publishes it to the channel, the transport reconciles using the message ID.
+The user sees no flash, no re-render, and no position change.

 How it works

 When a user sends a message, the client inserts it into the conversation tree before the POST request reaches the server.
-The message appears in the UI instantly, with no waiting for a round trip.
+The message appears in the UI immediately.

 Behind the scenes:

-- The client generates a message ID and inserts the message into the conversation tree.
+1. The client mints a codec-message-id and inserts the message into the conversation tree.

-- The client receives the published message through its channel subscription.
+4. The client receives its own publish back through the channel subscription.

-After reconciliation, the optimistic message is replaced by the server-confirmed version.
-From the user's perspective, the message was always there - there's no flash, re-render, or position change.
+After reconciliation, the optimistic message is replaced by the wire-confirmed version.
+From the user's perspective, the message was always there.

 Serial promotion

-Optimistic messages don't have an Ably serial number - they exist only in the local tree.
+Optimistic messages do not have an Ably serial number; they exist only in the local tree.
 When the server publishes the message to the channel, the reconciled message receives a real Ably serial.
 This is serial promotion.

 Serial promotion matters for ordering.
 Messages in the conversation tree are ordered by their Ably serial.
-Optimistic messages are placed at the end of the tree until they're promoted.
-Once promoted, their position is determined by the serial assigned by the Ably channel, which reflects the true order of publication.
+Optimistic messages sit at the end of the tree until they are promoted.
+Once promoted, their position reflects the true order of publication assigned by the Ably channel.

-A single turn can include multiple user messages.
-When sending more than one message, each is inserted optimistically in sequence:
+A single turn includes one or more user messages.
+When sending more than one, each is inserted optimistically in sequence:

 1